elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A DataView is a special super-flexible “untyped” view over ArrayBuffer.
-It allows to access the data on any offset in any format.<br /><br />For typed arrays, the constructor dictates what the format is.
+  <div><strong>Interview Response:</strong> A DataView is a unique super-flexible “untyped” view over ArrayBuffer.
+It allows access to the data on any offset in any format.<br /><br />For typed arrays, the constructor dictates what the format is.
 The whole array is supposed to be uniform.
 The i-th number is arr[i].
 With DataView we access the data with methods like .getUint8(i) or .getUint16(i).
 We choose the format at method call time instead of the construction time.
 DataView is great when we store mixed-format data in the same buffer.
-For example, when we store a sequence of pairs (16-bit integer, 32-bit float), DataView allows to access them easily.
+For example, when we store a sequence of pairs (16-bit integer, 32-bit float), DataView allows us to access them easily.
     </div><br />
   <div><strong className="codeExample">Syntax:</strong> new DataView(buffer, [byteOffset], [byteLength]);<br /><br />

   <ul>
-    <li>buffer – the underlying ArrayBuffer.
-Unlike typed arrays, DataView doesn’t create a buffer on its own.
-We need to have it ready.</li>
+    <li>buffer - the ArrayBuffer underlying.
+DataView, unlike typed arrays, does not generate a buffer on its own.
+We must have it ready.</li>
-    <li>byteOffset – the starting byte position of the view (by default 0).</li>
+    <li>byteOffset – the view's initial byte location (by default 0).</li>
-    <li>byteLength – the byte length of the view (by default till the end of buffer).</li>
+    <li>byteLength – the view's byte length (by default till the end of buffer).</li>
   </ul>

   <div></div>